hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

     }
 }
 ```
-We could... but let's not do that, shall we?
+We could … but let's not do that, shall we?
 Explicitly unwrapping the optional works if we've wired everything together, but could crash if we haven't.

-Which sort of defeats Factory's primary goal in life.
+Which sort of defeats Factory's primary goal in life - Safety.

-Safety.

 ## Promises

-Some might worry that an application might slip up and not provide a needed registration.
+Some might worry that an developer might slip up and forget to provide a needed registration.
 While that's certainly possible, the probability is that you'd tend to notice such a thing the first time you tried to test a new feature.

-One *could* do something like the following...
+One *could* also do something like the following …
 ```swift
 extension Container {
     public var accountLoading: Factory<AccountLoading?> { self { fatalError() } }
 }
 ```
-Providing the factory closure with `fatalError` will cause the application to crash the very first time an unregistered Factory is accessed.
+Which provides the factory closure with `fatalError` that will cause the application to crash the very first time an unregistered Factory is accessed.
 And some people actually prefer this "fail fast" approach.

-But the problem, of course, is what happens if for some reason this application is shipped and the registration was never provided?
+But the problem of course, is what happens if the application is shipped and the registration was never provided?
 Or was accidentally removed?
-In either case, the end user goes to screen X, the view model for that screen tries to get an accountLoader... and the application crashes.
+In either case the end user goes to screen X, the view model for that screen tries to get an accountLoader … and the application crashes.

 Not a good look.
 Fortunately, Factory 2.1 provides a solution.